terminail/autodroid/usage-guide.md

 #    - Follow the workflow specification from technical-solution.md

 # 4. Submit test plan
-#    - Use the API or UI to submit your workflow file
+#    - Use the API or UI to submit your workscript file
 ```

 ## 2. Daily Operations